lixiaodongs/learngit/readme.txt

-git is fun.
+git is fun 2.
-git is easy.
+git is easy 3.